-the Chicago, Rock Island & Pacific) is commonly remembered as The Route of the Rockets, a slogan it marketed for years to showcase its fleet of well-known trains serving the Midwest.
+The Rocky Mountain Rocket was the Rock Island's first, true long distance passenger train.
+The Rock (officially known as the Chicago, Rock Island & Pacific) is commonly remembered as The Route of the Rockets, a slogan it marketed for years to showcase its fleet of well-known trains serving the Midwest.

 cities, almost commuter-like in nature.
 Nevertheless, these early trains turned out quite successful for a number of years.
 Their profitability and patronage